Merve Nur Eroğlu

-Merve Nur Eroğlu (born March 25, 1993) is a Turkish para-archer competing in the women's recurve bow event.
+Merve Nur Eroğlu (born 25 March 1993) is a Turkish para-archer competing in the women's recurve bow event.
 She took part at the 2016 Summer Paralympics.

 Early life

-Merve Nur Eroğlu was born in Bolu, Turkey on March 25, 1993.
+Merve Nur Eroğlu was born in Bolu, Turkey on 25 March 1993.
 She lives in her hometown.

-At age of six, she became paralyzed following a traffic accident.
+At the age of six, she became paralyzed following a traffic accident.
 She uses a wheelchair.

 Sporting career

 Eroğlu began with archery after finishing the high school in 2011.
 She trains at the sports hall of Bolu Police.
 She is coached by Ahmet Soner Mersinli.

-She competed at the 2016 European Qualifier held in Saint-Jean-de-Monts, France, and obtained a quota spot for 2016 Paralympics in Rio de Janeiro, Brazil.
+She competed at the 2016 European Qualifier held in Saint-Jean-de-Monts, France, and obtained a quota spot for the 2016 Paralympics in Rio de Janeiro, Brazil.